 - Appeal the decision, if denied.
 If your application is denied, you may be able to appeal.
 You should work closely with a citizenship and naturalization lawyer to determine if an appeal is in your best interests.

-Contact a Citizenship and Naturalization Lawyer for Help Today
+Contact a U.S. Citizenship and Naturalization Lawyer for Help Today

 The process of becoming a U.S. citizen can be complex.
 It requires many steps that involve knowledge of U.S. laws to determine if you qualify for citizenship.
 However, naturalization can be worth it when you take on the benefits and responsibilities as a citizen of the United States.
 If you wish to seek citizenship, contact a citizenship and naturalization lawyer at Solano Law Firm, LLC today.